 Accomplished teachers demonstrate effective communication skills with a heightened awareness of, and sensitivity for, the members of a diverse learning environment.
 While appreciating variations in the English language, they strive to demonstrate and develop students' oral proficiency in social and academic English.
 Furthermore, teachers understand how the context and purpose of learning activities can affect oral and written language.
 They understand that children with diverse cultural histories may be accustomed to different forms of social interaction and beliefs or modes of communication.
 For example, grandparents who speak languages other than English may be the primary care givers of children.
 School expectations of language use may differ from the expectations of culturally diverse students and their families.
-Middle childhood generalists employ resources that can help them communicate better with families, creating or seeking translations for written communication.
+Middle childhood generalists employ resources that can help them communicate better with families, creating or seeking translations for written communication or acquiring the support of interpreters for oral communication.